discipline

 The Greek word παιδεία (paideia) comes from a word that means “child” and refers to the raising or rearing of children.
 This context brings with it the warmth of a parent along with the strong desire for the child’s own best interest.
 God raises or rears us and disciplines us as a part of that relationship.
 Most importantly, he does so because he sees us as his children.

 As a child, how did you respond to your parents’ discipline?
-How does this view color how you view God’s care toward you and your response to it?
+How does this color how you view God’s care toward you and your response to it?

-you also may like our study of the Letter to the Hebrews (digital only)
+you also may like our two-part study of the psalms

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.